-On February 25, 2021, we entered into a sales agreement, or the Sales Agreement, with Cowen and Company, LLC, or Cowen, pursuant to which we may issue and sell shares of our common stock having aggregate offering proceeds of up to \$200.0 million, or the Shares, from time to time through Cowen as our sales agent.
-Upon delivery of a placement notice and subject to the terms and conditions of the Sales Agreement, Cowen may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
-We may sell the Shares in amounts and at times to be determined by us from time to time, subject to the terms and conditions of the Sales Agreement, but we have no obligation to sell any Shares under the Sales Agreement.
-We or Cowen may suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.
+On February 25, 2021, we entered into a sales agreement, or the Sales Agreement, with Cowen and Company, LLC, or Cowen, pursuant to which we were able to issue and sell shares of our common stock having aggregate offering proceeds of up to \$200.0 million, or the Shares, from time to time through Cowen as our sales agent.
 In August 2022, we sold 2,247,500 shares of Common Stock under this at-the-market offering program, or ATM Program, for gross proceeds of \$69.7 million, less commissions of \$1.9 million for net proceeds of \$67.8 million.
-As of December 31, 2022, approximately \$130.3 million remains available under the ATM Program.